 Cats can be quite solitary creatures, but they will usually get along quite happily with their feline family members.
 Many cats are very affectionate and loving with each other, while others will learn to tolerate each other and leave one another alone, providing they have enough space.
 But if their living area is too cramped, squabbles can erupt more often.

-Cats are usually non-confrontational and prefer to run away from threatening situations, so if you have more than one cat make sure there are plenty of high up escape routes around the house, such as cat activity centres and uncluttered windowsills where they can retreat to if they get into a tiff.
+Cats are usually non-confrontational and prefer to run away from threatening situations, so if you have more than one cat make sure there are plenty of high up escape routes around the house, such as cat activity centres and uncluttered windowsills that they can retreat to if they get into a tiff.

 However, just as there are all kinds of personalities in the human world, there are many different personalities in your pet’s world too, and some cats simply don’t like sharing their home with others, or will take a dislike to a particular single cat.
 In these cases, the advice of a behaviourist can be helpful, although sometimes re-homing one of the cats is the safest and fairest option to all of them.

 Take time and care in introducing new cats to the house, and never tell off or punish your existing cat if they’re not particularly welcoming to begin with, as this can lead to further negative associations.
 Give them time and space to get used to their new feline housemate, and seek help from your vet or a feline behaviourist if necessary.